radiantearth/community-sprints/03072018-ft-collins-colorado/notes/group-discussion.md

 mix them, even in the same Item.
 This was seen as less desirable.
 The group punted on making absolute recommendations / trying to figure out an overall scheme of when to use one or the other.
 Though it is desired.

-Did reach consensus on one thing though, which is that all 'self' links should be absolute.
-There were some examples of those, but all felt those are pretty useless, since it doesn't actually tell you where it should go.
+The group did reach consensus on one thing though, which is that all 'self' links should be absolute.
+There were some implementations built that , but all felt those are pretty useless, since it doesn't actually tell you where it should go.

 So the next spec version will require the self link be absolute.

+### Naming of profiles / content extensions

+One consistent source of confusion in the group is that everyone uses different names to refer to additions to the core STAC content model.
+Names include 'profiles' (which the author uses, like the earth observation profile), 'extensions', 'classes', etc. There was much discussion on a new name for these, as extension and profile are both overloaded, especially as we merge STAC with WFS.

+One idea that had legs was 'traits'.
+On trying it out more it did feel less than perfect, as the 'Earth Observation Trait' seems to imply just a single thing, not a set of metadata fields.
+Tried out 'traitsets' which seemed perhaps a bit better.
+Tim encouraged the group to look in to the real definitions of these, as 'characteristics' are the manifestation of 'traits', so might be more appropriate.
+So didn't reach any real decision point on these.